 For further background see Kipling's Horace by Charles Carrington, Susan Treggiari’s essay "Kipling and the Classical World".
 For a summary of useful sources, see "Kipling and Horace", written by David Page for The Kipling Journal in June 2003.

-See also the excellent chapter ‘Horace’s Kipling’ in Horace Made new: Horation Influences on British Writing from the Renaissance to the Twentieth Century by Charles Martindale, Cambridge University Press 1993.
+See also Kipling, Horace, and literary parenthood by Harry Ricketts.
+Also the excellent chapter ‘Horace’s Kipling’ in Horace Made new: Horatian Influences on British Writing from the Renaissance to the Twentieth Century by Charles Martindale, Cambridge University Press 1993.

 Notes on the text